mircuz/fftMPI/README.md

 # Validation test for a 2D FFT.

-##TODO
-### -Antialiasing not completed!
-Need function to fill the array with zeros over number of modes
-### -Still no cut after Forward FFT and consequent transposition.
-Need to reduce the array to nx*ny*nz modes only

 This script does a pencil decomposition and perform a 2D FFT along x and z dimensions on a complex dataset.